-- 1. If reasonable suspicion has been established (as identified on a form attached to this policy) that any provision of this policy has been violated or if an arrest for drug or alcohol violation occurs by any official law enforcement authority, the following actions are to be taken: - a.
+1. If reasonable suspicion has been established (as identified on a form attached to this policy) that any provision of this policy has been violated or if an arrest for drug or alcohol violation occurs by any official law enforcement authority, the following actions are to be taken:

+- a.
 In all cases, the faculty or affiliate personnel responsible for that student has the responsibility for dismissing the student from the classroom or clinical/field experience immediately. - b.
 If the incident occurs in the classroom.
 The individual will be accompanied to the Dean or Dean's Designee. - c.
 If the incident occurs in a clinical/field setting, the Dean or Dean's Designee will be notified by telephone.
 In addition, the clinical/field supervisor will immediately notify the student's clinical/field coordinator in the respective program at the University.
 The student also has the responsibility to make arrangements immediately to meet with program faculty. - d.
 Because students enrolled in CCRHS programs may have a special patient/provider relationship, the student will be suspended from the program of study when the investigation commences.
-If the student is referred to the University Judicial Officer for disciplinary action, the suspension will remain in place until such time as the disciplinary process have been completed, including appeals.

-- 2. Subsequent to a preliminary investigation by the Dean or Dean's Designee, the Dean will make the determination as to whether testing is appropriate and will then take steps to have the student tested at the student's expense.
+If the student is referred to the University Judicial Officer for disciplinary action, the suspension will remain in place until such time as the disciplinary process have been completed, including appeals. - 2.
+Subsequent to a preliminary investigation by the Dean or Dean's Designee, the Dean will make the determination as to whether testing is appropriate and will then take steps to have the student tested at the student's expense.
 If the determination is made that testing is appropriate, the student will immediately be asked to submit to body fluid testing for substances at a laboratory designated by the College of Clinical and Rehabilitative Health Sciences.
 Based on the outcome of the test, the Dean or Dean's Designee will determine whether to initiate disciplinary charges. - 3.
 If any student is asked and refuses to submit to a drug/alcohol screen, this information will be given to the Dean or Dean's Designee.
 The Dean's office will determine whether university judicial charges for failure to cooperate with an institutional official are to be forwarded to the Office of Student Affairs. - 4.
 The Dean or Dean's designee will report screening results for licensed students/personnel to the respective state boards of licensure when applicable in accordance with their practices. - 5.
 The Dean may refer the student to the University Judicial Officer for disciplinary action. - 6.
 Upon determination that a student has violated ETSU and/or CCRHS Drug Rules as set forth in this policy, disciplinary sanctions may be imposed as outlined in the ETSU Spectrum under "Disciplinary Sanctions".
 Violation of these policies can result in disciplinary sanction up to and including dismissal from the University, even for a first offense. - 7.
 All cases may be appealed by the student to the next higher judicial authority in accordance with the Appeal Procedures outlined in the ETSU Student Disciplinary Rules in the ETSU Spectrum.
-A final appeal of any disciplinary action may be made to the University's President. - 8.
-When appropriate, the Dean or Dean's Designee may require the student to develop a specific plan for rehabilitation with a qualified health care professional.
-Counseling and assistance services for students who are identified as needing help will be recommended.
-The plan for rehabilitation may include referral to and the completion of Tennessee Professional Assistance Program services (when applicable, to the Clinical and Rehabilitative Health Sciences program).
-Qualified health care professionals will be responsible for monitoring compliance.
-All costs for assessment will be the responsibility of the student. - 9.
-Should a student be dismissed from a program of study for violation of these policies, in order for the student to be considered for readmission into the CCRHS program, a written plan for rehabilitation shall be devised by a qualified health care professional which may include, but is not limited to, mandatory counseling, periodic drug/alcohol screening and periodic reporting.
-The student must assume the responsibility for compliance with this plan before a student's request for readmission into the program of study can be considered.
+A final appeal of any disciplinary action may be made to the University's President.